dwp/dataworks-ingress_sft-agent/README.md

-# dataworks-ingress-sft-agent
+# DataWorks ingress SFT agent

+Alpine Docker image to receive files using the [SFT Java agent](https://dwpdigital.atlassian.net/wiki/spaces/SFT/pages/113836037260/SFT+Agent+Documentation).

 ## DataWorks ingress sft agent Docker image

 This repo contains Makefile, and Dockerfile to fit the standard pattern.
-This repo is a base to create new Docker image repos, adding the githooks submodule, making the repo ready for use.

 After cloning this repo, please run:
 `make bootstrap`

 ## s3fs

-DataWorks ingress sft agent image mounts the stage bucket as a volume to the container, so that when the file has received to the mount directory in the container it also persists on S3.
+DataWorks ingress SFT agent mounts the stage bucket as a volume in the container, so that when the file has received to the mount directory in the container it also persists on S3.
+This is done by using the [s3fs|https://github.com/s3fs-fuse/s3fs-fuse] tool.

 This requires three run time variables
 ```